-noted, "The burden on a Judge when [s]he acts as parens patriae is perhaps the most demanding which [s]he must confront in the course of h[er] judicial duties.
-Upon h[er] wisdom, insight and fairness rest the future happiness of h[er] wards."341 The Court must place itself in the position of a "wise, affectionate and careful parent" and provide for the child accordingly.342 Thus, even when a child has been programmed to believe that contact with the non-custodial parent is harmful and that he is better off having no contact with him, the court must look behind the reasons and do what is in the long-term best interests of the child.
+In a custody or visitation contest the court sits, not merely as an arbiter between two adversary parties. but "as parens patriae of the young children."
+As parens patriae, the court must protect these children who, because of their age, are unable to protect themselves, and because of their feuding parents, have no effective protectors.
+As the Court of Appeals noted, "The burden on a Judge when he acts as parens patriae is perhaps the most demanding which he must confront in the course of his] judicial duties.
+Upon his wisdom, insight and fairness rest the future happiness of his wards."
+The court must place itself in the position of a "wise, affectionate and careful parent" and provide for the child accordingly.
+Thus, even when a child has been programmed to believe that contact with the non-custodial parent is harmful and that he is better off having no contact with him, the court must look behind the reasons and do what is in the long-term best interests of the child.
 Courts bear a particular responsibility to undo the damage since, typically, it was the court's initial grant of authority to the alienating parent that made the alienation possible.
-Courts may not simply throw their hands up in abdication of this very difficult situation.343
+Courts may not simply throw their hands up in abdication of this very difficult situation.